rimt07/ai-skills/README.md

-# Development Workflow — Platform Reservation API
+# Development Workflow

-A walkthrough of how work gets done in this repository, told through the lens of **JIRA-ID-123** (the Reservation Store foundation).
+A walkthrough of how work gets done in this repository, told through the lens of **JIRA-ID-123** (the App Store foundation).
 It covers the Spec-Driven Development (SDD) approach powered by OpenSpec, the Kiro skills, custom sub-agents, and the automation hooks that keep the process consistent and compliant.

 > Worked example throughout: **JIRA-ID-123 — Create endpoints feature** on branch `feature/JIRA-ID-123`, change `feature-create-endpoints`.